 Managing MCAS

-At present, sadly, there is no cure for MCAS.
-The aim of treatment is to reduce the severity of symptoms and improve quality of life.
+With treatment, the aim is to reduce the severity of symptoms and improve the quality of life for those affected.

 Avoiding triggers is a key part of managing MCAS and relieving symptoms.
 If you have been able to identify specific triggers of your symptoms – for example, specific foods or chemicals, exercise or stress – these triggers should be avoided as much as possible to prevent a reaction.